BioLemon/IPFMC/README.md

 ## Evaluation codes of our experiments

-You can see ‘IPFMC/IPFMC_working_directory’for all our evaluation code.
+You can check ‘IPFMC/IPFMC_working_directory’for all our evaluation code.